Alyson Hannigan: 1986–2004: Career beginnings and breakthrough

-2005–2014: Success with How I Met Your Mother
+2005–2014: How I Met Your Mother

 In early 2005, she had a recurring guest role as Trina Echolls in three episodes of UPN's teen mystery series Veronica Mars.
-In September 2005, Hannigan returned to starring in a regular television series, taking the main role of Lily Aldrin in CBS' sitcom How I Met Your Mother.
+In September 2005, Hannigan returned to starring in a regular television series, taking the main role of Lily Aldrin in CBS's sitcom How I Met Your Mother.
 The series followed architect Ted Mosby and his group of friends in New York City.
 Ted recounts to his children the events that led him to meet their mother.
 Hannigan's character Lily was a kindergarten teacher and amateur painter, who eventually married lawyer Marshall Eriksen, portrayed by Jason Segel.
 Hannigan won the People's Choice Award for Favorite TV Comedy Actress in 2010.
 Known for its unique structure, humor, and incorporation of dramatic elements, How I Met Your Mother was popular throughout its run.
 The series ran for nine seasons and the one-hour series finale aired on March 31, 2014.

 In February 2006, she starred as Julia Jones in Date Movie, a parody of romantic comedies.
 She was also a guest star on the ABC animated sitcom The Goode Family in 2009.

 Hannigan joined forces with Emily Deschanel, Jaime King, Minka Kelly, and Katharine McPhee in a "video slumber party" featured on FunnyorDie.com to promote regular breast cancer screenings for the organization Stand Up 2 Cancer.
 Hannigan reprised the role of Michelle in the comedy film American Reunion (2012).
 The film followed the friends attending a high school reunion thirteen years after graduating from high school.
 The film was a success at the box office, and grossed $235 million worldwide.
 For her role in the film, she was nominated for Choice Movie Actress: Romantic Comedy award at the 2012 Teen Choice Awards.